 From collecting an offering during your service to providing mobile and online giving options, there are several ways your church can encourage people to give.
 However, one option that many churches overlook is the church giving Kiosk.

-Now, let us be clear ... we're NOT encouraging you to go buy an expensive piece of hardware that looks like an ATM sitting in your lobby.
-We're simply suggesting you grab a few inexpensive tablets (eg., iPads) and put them on simple stands.
+Now, let us be clear ... we're NOT encouraging you buy an expensive piece of hardware that looks like an ATM sitting in your lobby.
+We're simply suggesting for you to grab a few inexpensive tablets (e.g., iPads) and put them on simple stands.
 You can lower your costs by using tablets, which will also allow you to be mobile with your devices.